-- 1. Young women are expected to engage rooms and board in the Ladies Hall unless they can show cause to the contrary. - 2.
-Young women may not call or meet young men at the houses where men live.
-Young men and women are absolutely forbidden to go to each other's rooms for any purpose except by special permission which may be granted to brothers and sisters.
+1. Young women are expected to engage rooms and board in the Ladies Hall unless they can show cause to t'e contrary.

+2. Young Women may not call at Burdick Hall or at any of the men's club houses or meet young men at t'e houses where they room.
+Young men and young women are absolutely forbidden to go to each other's rooms for any purpose except by special permission which may be granted to brothers and sisters.